yassourlab/GInGeR/README.md

 By default, GInGeR uses the Unified Human Gastrointestinal Genome collection (UHGG, see [genome catalog](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0/README_v2.0.txt) and [Almeida et al.](https://www.nature.com/articles/s41587-020-0603-3)) as a reference database.
-When running GInGer, it first detects the dominant species in the sample using Kraken2, and then downloads missing references (a limited number of references per species) for these species from UHGG to the `--references-dir` and combining them into a reference database customized for the given sample.
-It is recommended to use a shared `--references-dir` for multiple samples (this is GInGeR's default behavior) in order to save time and storage by not downloading the same references multiple times.
+When running GInGer, it first detects the dominant species in the sample using Kraken2.
+Then it downloads missing references (`--max-species-representatives` of references per species) for these species from UHGG to the `--references-dir` and combining them into a reference database customized for the given sample.
+It is recommended to use a shared `--references-dir` for multiple samples (this is GInGeR's default behavior) to save time and storage by not downloading the same references multiple times.

-## Using a different reference database

-UHGG is a comprehensive and high quality database that includes over 200K assemblies of ~4.7K species found in the human gut.
-Therefore, if you work with Human gut microbiome samples, UHGG is probably a great choice of a reference database.
-In case you're working with samples from other environments, you might want to run GInGeR using a different reference database.
-In order to do so, you can choose one of two options (in both cases, you would need to adapt your database to match UHGG's style):

 ### supply GInGer with a fasta of reference species